kiwi0fruit/knitty/knitty.md

     * `--standalone` – Pandoc writer option.
 Produce a standalone document instead of fragment,
     * `--self-contained` – Pandoc writer option.
 Store resources like images inside document instead of external files,
     * `--dir-name TEXT` – Manually name Knitty data folder (instead of default auto-naming).
+    * `--to-ipynb` – Additionally run Pandoc filter that prepares code blocks for md to ipynb conversion via Notedown.
+Code blocks for cells should have `input=True` key word attribute.
+Default value can be set in metadata section like `input: True`.
+Intended to be later used with:
+    ```bat
+    pandoc -f json --standalone --self-contained -t markdown-fenced_code_attributes | knotedown --match=in --nomagic
+    ```
+    * Other Knitty match value can be set in metadata section like `match: in`.

 Examples: